Student collects evidence sample at crime scene

 Reasons to get a degree

-Discover the benefits of getting a degree and the opportunities you'll get at uni
+Discover the benefits of getting a degree, and explore the opportunities you'll get at uni.

 Students laughing on Portsmouth campus, and a view of the historic dockyard.